 In terms of official recognition within psychiatry parental alienation is now included in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition(DSM-5).
 The DSM serves as a universal authority for psychiatric diagnoses.

 DSM-5 authors Dr. Narrow and Dr. Wamboldt state in a scientific paper in 2016 that parental alienation may be diagnosed as Child Affected by Parental Alienation Distress(V61.29) if one is talking about the child.
 If one is talking about a parent alienating their child parental alienation may be diagnosed as Child Psychological Abuse (V995.51).
 This, they argue confirms that parental alienation is indeed in the DSM-5.

-With regards to recognition from the wider medical arena, on 18th June this year, the World Health Organisation included parental alienation in its new International Classification of Diseases (ICD-11).
+With regards to recognition from the wider medical arena, on 18th June 2018, the World Health Organisation included parental alienation in its new International Classification of Diseases (ICD-11).
 The International Classification of Diseases (ICD) is seen as the the international “standard diagnostic tool for epidemiology, health management and clinical purposes.”